jzerbe/jzerbe.github.com/_posts/2015-02-08-frugal-smartphone-lifestyle.md

 [make outgoing calls](https://support.google.com/voice/answer/168520?hl=en&ref_topic=1708123)
-without any data access, you will need to have called or texted the contact while connected to Wi-Fi, or else call your Google Voice number and follow the prompts to manully enter the number.
+without any data access, you will need to have called or texted the contact while connected to Wi-Fi, or else call your Google Voice number and follow the prompts to manually enter the number.